 *The title has been translated and selected from the following poem by Maria Tabrizipoor:

 ?? ???? ?? ??? ? ??? ??? ??? ? ???? ???. ????? ???? ???? ??????? ???.

 As far as there was water was all it was.

 1816/1812, from Penumbra series

 July 12, 2017

 Niloufar Emamifar began the series Penumbra in the streets of Los Angeles in late 2016 in search of what she called “seams,” spaces between two buildings, negative gaps that brought questions of property, real estate and in between boundaries.
-With a molding grey plastic technique Emamifar has casted a dark space between two edifices in the area of east Los Angeles and the sculpture is integrated to home away from.
+With a molding grey plastic technique, Emamifar has cast a dark space between two edifices in the area of East Los Angeles and the sculpture is integrated to a home away from.